DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/PdfExportGanttProps/format.md

 The **format** property accepts the following formats:

-- Standard document sizes from A0 to A10.
+- Standard document sizes from A0 to A10

         format: 'a4'

-- Custom document width and height.
+- Custom document width and height

         format: {
             width: 210,